Progress Report

 2. Outcome so far

-2) Bridging the gap between NISQ and FTQC
+1) Bridging the gap between NISQ and FTQC

 There is a gap of several orders of magnitude in the number of qubits that can be meaningfully utilized or necessarily required for NISQ (Noisy Intermediate-Scale Quantum computer) (around 100 qubits) and FTQC (around 1 million qubits).
 In this research, we have been working to fill those gaps.
+In this research, we have been exploring a new area called early FTQC that bridges those gaps.

 As a software approach, we have developed a framework for applying quantum error mitigation method conventionally applied for NISQ to logical qubits encoded in error-correcting codes and have shown that sufficiently high computational accuracy can be achieved even with small size codes.
-Then, the number of physical qubits required can be reduced by as much as 80% in the area where the proposed method works most effectively [PRX Quantum, 2022].
+Then, the number of physical qubits required can be reduced by as much as 80% in the area where the proposed method works most effectively [PRXQuantum, 2022].

-As an architectural approach, we developed a new concept, early-FTQC architecture.
-There, only Clifford operations, which are relatively easy to be protected, are protected by error correction, and non-Clifford operations are performed by generating special ancilla states with high accuracy via error detection.
-It was shown that even with an error probability of 10-4 and 10,000 physical qubits, a quantum volume of 264 can be achieved (QV=237 is the limit in NISQ).
-This indicates that deeper quantum computation, which is difficult to simulate even with a classical supercomputer, can be achieved even on a 10,000-qubit scale.
+It was shown that even with an error probability of 104 and 10,000 physical qubits, a quantum volume of 264 can be achieved (QV=237 is the limit in NISQ).
+This indicates that deeper quantum computation, which is difficult to simulate even with a classical supercomputer, can be achieved even on a 10,000-qubit scale [PRX Quantum 2024].

 3) Ultimate efficiency of FTQC in the large-scale limit

 The FTQC fights against errors by using redundant qubits and carrying out extra computational steps.
 Seeking the minimum of these overheads in space and time is one of the fundamental questions on FTQC.
 We have proposed a new architecture based on concatenation of simple error correcting codes with growing sizes and showed that its space and time overheads are smaller than any other known architectures.
+[Nature Physics, 2024]

 3. Future plans